 So here is a list of things that adventure travelers need, the sort of things that not only will you bring with you, but that you’ll use every day.

 1. Carry-on luggage or a backpack that you love.
 And I mean LOVE.
 You can’t just like your luggage.
 You can’t be lukewarm about your luggage.
 You have to love it deep down in your heart of hearts, otherwise it will cause you far more misery than happiness.
 If you go the backpack route, make sure you get one that fits you properly.
 I know this is a “duh” moment, but seriously, you would be amazed at how many people pick out backpacks based on color.
-Personally, I prefer rolling suitcases, because there is less bothering around with straps and digging to get to the bottom involved.
+Personally, I prefer rolling suitcases, because there is less bothering around with straps and digging to get to the bottom involved, but there are some great backpacks for digital nomads out there as well.

 For the past two years I’ve been using the Osprey Packs Shuttle 22, which is the largest possible carry-on size.
 And I love it.
 I mean, I really adore this pack.
 It’s light, which means I can bring more stuff, and the wheels are seriously heavy duty.
 I roll this guy over cobblestones, through muddy fields, and on one memorable occasion, through six inches of snow.
 It’s awesome.
 I have abused it in every way possible and it still comes through for me.
 Love your luggage, just do it.